Target Repair Guide

 Required Items: Pliers, Serrated Knife, Sanding Block

-Suggested Tools: Reciprocating Saw, Angle Grinder with Abrasive Disk (or Orbital Sander)
+Suggested Tools: Reciprocating Saw, Scotch-Brite Abrasive Pad (or Orbital Sander w/ low grit paper)

 Remove plastic form and all staples.
 Trim excess foam (use serrated bread knife, saws all blade or your preferred method.
 Then proceed to shape using 3M Scotch-Brite disk or similar.